pair-lab/pair-lab.github.io/content/authors/Xiaoyuan_Zhang/_index.md

 last_name: Zhang

 # Username (this should match the folder name)
-# authors:
+authors:
-#   - Xiaoyuan_Zhang
+  - Xiaoyuan_Zhang

+weight: 100

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD'23, co-advised with Prof. Song-Chun Zhu
+role: 2023, PhD, co-advised with Prof. Song-Chun Zhu

 # Organizations/Affiliations
 organizations: